Equidistribution in Families of Abelian Varieties and Uniformity

 where

-is the Abel-Jacobi sending $p$ to the identity in $\mathrm{Jac}(C)$. \end{theorem}
+is the Abel-Jacobi embedding sending $D$ to the identity in $\mathrm{Jac}(C)$. \end{theorem}

-Whereas the number of torsion points on $\iota_p(C) \subseteq \mathrm{Jac}(C)$ is uniformly bounded by the theorem, there can be no uniform bound on their order (see \cite[Section 9.5]{DeMarco2020a} for a counterexample to such a strengthening).
+Whereas the number of torsion points on $\iota_D(C) \subseteq \mathrm{Jac}(C)$ is uniformly bounded by the theorem, there can be no uniform bound on their order, even under the additional restriction $D=[p]$ with a closed point $p \in C$ (see \cite[Section 9.5]{DeMarco2020a} for a counterexample to such a strengthening).